-Fee-in-lieu is proposed to satisfy mandatory parkland dedication given the proximity to existing parkland owned by Maryland-National Capital Park and Planning Commission.
+Private recreational facilities will be provided to satisfy mandatory parkland dedication given the proximity to existing parkland owned by Maryland-National Capital Park and Planning Commission.

 CONSERVATION SUBDIVISION STANDARDS

 This section does not apply since it is not located in a zone that permits a conservation subdivision.